 - It is important to wear a helmet when riding a bike, skateboarding, or participating in other activities where there is the potential for a head injury.

 This will reduce your chances of sustaining an injury and help protect you from any possible health complications.
-Dr. Vishal Bhasme has vast experience and expertise in managing different types of brain injuries.
+Dr. Vishal Bhasme has vast experience and expertise in managing different types of brain injuries and disorders.
 People living with the effects of a brain injury can contact for brain injury treatments.